Obsessive Compulsive Disorder

 Intrusive thoughts are unwanted, upsetting, frightening thoughts that enter your mind apparently from nowhere, which feel like you have little control over them.
 Trying to challenge them or telling yourself they are not ‘the truth’ can lead them to get worse.

 Intrusive thoughts are more common than you may think.
 Many people have thoughts that come from nowhere, usually at inappropriate times, which shock them.
-These can be fleeting odd thoughts (maybe when you are daydreaming in a meeting), thoughts that are situation specific (i.e. only happen around a certain person) to recurring regular thoughts that are hard to switch off.
+These can be fleeting odd thoughts (maybe when you are daydreaming in a meeting), thoughts that are situation specific (for example only happen around a certain person) to recurring regular thoughts that are hard to switch off.

-Intrusive thoughts are intrusive and shocking because they usually are the opposite or very different from your true values or beliefs.
+Intrusive thoughts are intrusive and shocking because they are usually the opposite or very different from your true values or beliefs.
 If someone has thoughts about offending god, religion is likely important to them.
 If they have thoughts of hurting others, they are likely to be caring.

 Intrusions can include thinking and images relating to: